You’ve probably heard the term phantom pregnancy before. But do you know what it is and how it happens?

 Female dogs may also carry out destructive behaviours like digging.
 While some dogs may become more lethargic, others will become more active.

-Your dog may also display anxiety, reactivity, and even aggression.
-Be aware that the strong instinct to mother items, or guard her bed, can make some dogs reactive and more prone to growl or bite.
+Your dog may also display anxiety, reactivity and even aggression.
+Be aware that the strong instinct to mother items, or guard her bed, can make some dogs reactive and more prone to growling and biting.

 How can I tell if my dog is pregnant or having a phantom pregnancy?